CheyneWilson/chess/etc/README.md

-This folder contains the raw images for the chess peices.
+This folder contains the raw images for the chess pieces and other miscelaneous files, e.g requirements.txt